 Top Rope Climbing

-- Always use a climbing harness to attach yourself to the rope tying the rope directly into the harness using a figure of 8 knot with a stopper, or a bowline knot with a stopper.
+- Always use a climbing harness to attach yourself to the rope tying the rope directly into the harness using a figure of 8 knot with a suitable stopper knot.

 - Clipping in with a carabiner is not advised.